IBM/cp4ba-labs/24.0.0/Bring-Up/Readme.md

 ## Bring-up Lab #1:

 Learn how to quickly bring-up a Production deployment of IBM CP4BA using the **rapid deployment scripts**.
-The lab is being ported to CP4BA 24.0.0 and will soon be available.
+The lab is based on CP4BA 23.0.2 and can be found [here](../../23.0.2/Bring-Up).

 ## Bring-up Lab #2: